Parenting and Divorce Pamphlet

 CHILDREN AND DIVORCE

 Children are our most precious resource.
 We must protect them from undue hurt and turmoil.
 Concern for the children should be the primary concern for both parents in a divorce (called a “dissolution of marriage”).
-You should remember that in a dissolution action, you are ending your marriage to your spouse.
-Neither of you are ending your relationship with your children.
-You will no longer be husband and wife, but you will always remain father and mother, or “Mom” and “Dad” to your children.
+You should remember that, in a dissolution action, you are ending your marriage to your spouse.
+Neither of you is ending a relationship with your children.
+You no longer will be husband and wife, but you will always remain father and mother, or “Mom” and “Dad” to your children.

 Divorce is a major personal crisis for adults and children.
 The stress can produce physical symptoms as well as behavioral and emotional problems.
 Children of different ages may react differently to divorce — from irritability in infants to drug use in adolescents.
 Recognizing the signs of trouble early and helping children deal with them may prevent serious future problems.
 By coming to an agreement on parenting issues, you and your spouse avoid or minimize harm to the children and avoid a court fight.

 In a divorce situation, the parents should at all times conduct themselves and their activities in a way that will promote the welfare and best interests of the children.
 It is the public policy in Florida that each child should have frequent and continuing contact with both parents in the event of separation or dissolution of the marriage.
 It is also the public policy of the state to encourage parents to share the rights, responsibilities and joys of child-rearing.
 There is no presumption for or against the father or mother in dissolution actions.